-Although Winter has seemed to stretch on forever, the nicer weather is on it’s way (hooray!).
+Although Winter has seemed to stretch on forever, the nicer weather is on its way (hooray!).
 And with Spring comes the beginning of Festival season in Cornwall, which means loads of great local Cornish events to support.

-Here’s a few of our highlights on what to add to your calendars, and a few reminders from last years blogs on how great these Cornish events are!
+Here are a few of our highlights on what to add to your calendars, and a few reminders from last years blogs on how great these Cornish events are!

 Porthleven Food and Music Festival, 21st – 23rd April